okhmat/FDTD/README.md

 # FDTD

 Implementation of Finite Difference Time Domain Method for Maxwell's equations.
+Below is the animation of a wave propagating in 1D along z-axis in free space.
+Different boundary conditions are illustrated at work.
+Details of their implementation can be found in the notes.

 Perfect Boundary Condition | Perfect Electric Conductor BC | Perfect Magnetic Conductor BC